dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-16-47-00.png)

-After the above is verified, we can check for bad characters.
+When the above is verified, we can check for bad characters.
 This way, we can avoid the use of them when sending our ROP-chain, the characters found were: 0x00, 0x09, 0x0a, 0x0b, 0x0c, 0x0d, 0x20.

 So, what now?
 We need to defeat the next protection in our way [DEP](https://support.microsoft.com/en-us/topic/what-is-data-execution-prevention-dep-60dabc2b-90db-45fc-9b18-512419135817).
 We can use the good old __ROP__ for that.
 We can probably create a rop chain using something like __ropper__ or __mona__, but in many cases, I just create the chain myself.
 I just like to do things hard for me [uwu](https://dplastico.github.io/2023/03/23/doing-it-wrong-Apocalypse_2023_ctf.html)